swiftlang/swift-evolution/proposals/NNNN-literal-syntax-protocols.md

 ## Acknowledgements

+The name used in the final proposal was first suggested by Sean Heber.
+Dave Abrahams suggested moving it out of the `Syntax` namespace that was used in the original draft of this proposal.

-The design described in this proposal was suggested by Dave Abrahams, Dmitri Gribenko, and Maxim Moiseev.
-Nate Cook, Dave Abrahams, Sean Heber, David Sweeris, Adrian Zubarev and Xiaodi Wu contributed ideas to the alternatives considered section.
+The design in the original draft was suggested by Dave Abrahams, Dmitri Gribenko, and Maxim Moiseev.

+Dave Abrahams, Nate Cook, David Sweeris, Adrian Zubarev and Xiaodi Wu contributed ideas to the alternatives considered section.